WahyuSuryaPutra/WahyuSuryaPutra/README.md

 - 🌱 I’m currently learning **Machine Learning in Phytorch and IOS Developer with SWIFT**

-- 👯 Certainly!
-Here's a refined version of your sentence for collaboration in a **Capture The Flag competition**
+- 👯 I'm seeking collaborators for a **Capture The Flag** competition to combine our skills and strategize for success.

 - 🤝 I am looking for help with a **portfolio website**, with the hope of receiving assistance that makes sense and is correct in its implementation.